 To Study in a Peaceful Country like the Netherlands is a Privilege, Says Iranian Student

-International students view the Netherlands as more tolerant and “immigrant friendly” than other European countries, a quick survey among new students at Wittenborg University of Applied Sciences has revealed.
+International students view the Netherlands as more tolerant and “immigrant friendly” than other European countries, a quick survey among new students at WUAS has revealed.

 Students were probed on the reasons why they chose to study in the Netherlands as opposed to other countries in Europe like Germany or the UK.
 The Dutch are also seen as more committed to leading a sustainable, environmentally-friendly lifestyle, and keen on sport and healthy living.